arielfaur/foodji-tinder/README.md

  - the current product in the viewport
  - the votes for each product

 Also, the changes are persisted across reloads using the browser local storage.
-A very simple polling with an interval has been set, which triggers a fetch action to the store, whicn in turn updates the product list with any additions.
+A very simple polling with an interval has been set, which triggers a fetch action to the store, which in turn updates the product list with any additions.
 There's a toggle to switch between showing all products or food only (comes back empty from API sometimes...)

 There are a number of improvements to be done:
 - Explore background fetch for API polling: e.g. use web workers to poll API...